gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

+### Change in exclude file pattern matching (May Exclude Fewer!)

+Projects which use wildcards in patterns to `exclude` files from certain tasks may notice that fewer files are excluded than in previous versions of Gradle.

+For example, if the project had a directory structure like:

+    files/ignoreMe.txt
+    files/valid/Some.class
+    file/alsoValid/Some.Java

+Then the following `fileTree` would contain no files with previous versions of Gradle.

+    fileTree('files') {
+        exclude('*')
+    }

+This version of Gradle changes the behavior (see: [GRADLE-3182](https://issues.gradle.org/browse/GRADLE-3182)) so that `fileTree` will contain all of the files except for `files/ignoreMe.txt`.
+This behavior is consistent with how `include` patterns already work.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.